auth0/android-gradle-credentials/README.md

 // ...
 ```

+## How it Works

-Next, the plugin will try to find the **Auth0 Credentials** in one of the following locations in this order:
+The plugin will try to find the **Auth0 Credentials** in one of the following locations in this order:

 1. User's Home `local.properties` file.
 This is the **RECOMMENDED** location as you only need to setup once your credentials and it will work for every project.
 2. Project's `local.properties` file.
 This location is also **RECOMMENDED** as this file shouldn't be committed/pushed to the repository, the credentials will always remain private.